cohorte/cohorte.github.io/docs/1.x/startup/index.md

 * Update the startup configuration using command options (--some-configuration should be replaced with a supported options list):

 {% highlight bash %}
-$ ./run --some-configurations --update-config
+$ ./run --update-config --some-configurations
 {% endhighlight %}

-This will update all the provided options within the startup configuration file.
-You can use also this option to create the default *run.js* file with a set of configuration options.
+This will update all the provided options within the startup configuration file (run.js).

 ### Other advanced startup configurations